josephikim/technical-interview-notes/SystemDesign/DistributedSystem.md

 ## Observability

 Gathering, processing, presenting, and monitoring hardware usage metrics for large clusters is a significant challenge.

-How a Distributed System Works
+# How a Distributed System Works

 Hardware and software architectures are used to maintain a distributed system.
-Everything must be interconnected—CPUs via the network and processes via the communication system.
+Everything must be interconnected: CPUs via the network and processes via the communication system.

-# Types of distributed systems
+## Types of distributed systems

 Distributed systems generally fall into one of four different basic architecture models:

-## Client-server
+### Client-server

 Clients contact the server for data, then format it and display it to the end-user.
 The end-user can also make a change from the client-side and commit it back to the server to make it permanent.

-## Three-tier
+### Three-tier

 Information about the client is stored in a middle tier rather than on the client to simplify application deployment.
 This architecture model is most common for web applications.

-## n-tier
+### n-tier

 Generally used when an application or server needs to forward requests to additional enterprise services on the network.

-## Peer-to-peer
+### Peer-to-peer

 There are no additional machines used to provide services or manage resources.
 Responsibilities are uniformly distributed among machines in the system, known as peers, which can serve as either client or server.